 - Higher voltage.
 Generator hookups, battery banks, and drives above 600V need DLO's 2kV rating.

 - Harsh environments.
-The dual-layer construction (EPDM insulation + CPE jacket) and tinned conductors survive oil, moisture, sunlight, and abuse that degrade single-layer welding cable.
+The dual-layer construction (EPDM insulation plus CPE jacket) and tinned conductors survive oil, moisture, sunlight, and abuse that degrade single-layer welding cable.
 That's why drill rigs, mines, and locomotives standardize on DLO.

 - Long service life.
 Tinned copper resists corrosion at terminations, especially outdoors or in damp locations.